StepSavvy

 Third Party Category Purpose Data Received

-Anthropic PBC (Claude API) AI Analysis Processor Gait interpretation, exercise recommendations with dosing, shoe compatibility.
-Anthropic does not use API data to train AI models.
-Video recordings, pain context, biomechanical data, foot strike classification
+Google LLC (Gemini API — Flash) AI Analysis Processor Gait interpretation, exercise recommendations with dosing, shoe compatibility, recovery report narratives.
+Google does not use submitted data to train AI models on the paid Gemini API.
+Still frames extracted from walking videos, pose landmarks, pain context, biomechanical data, foot strike classification

-Google LLC (MediaPipe) On-Device Processing Body landmark detection from walking videos.
-Runs entirely on the user’s device — no data is sent to Google servers.
+Google LLC (MediaPipe) On-Device Processing Body landmark detection from gait and Form Check videos.
+Runs entirely on the user’s device — the on-device pose pass itself does not send data to Google.
 None (on-device only)

 Functional Software Inc. (Sentry) Error Monitoring Processor Crash diagnostics Technical error data only